FELDSAM-INC/gulp/README.md

 Gulpd
 =================

-Gulpd is an agent for Megam vertis
+Gulpd is an agent for Vertice / Virt Engine

 ### Requirements